alarm-redist/fifty-states/analyses/MD_cd_1990/doc_MD_cd_1990.md

 ## Simulation Notes
 We sample 10,000 districting plans for Maryland across 5 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
+We use a pseudo-county constraint to limit the county and municipality splits.